Constructing strictly sign regular matrices of all sizes and sign patterns

 \section{Acknowledgments}

 We thank Apoorva Khare for a detailed reading of an earlier draft and for providing valuable feedback.
+We also thank the anonymous referee for providing useful comments and a reference that improved the manuscript.
 The first author was partially supported by INSPIRE Faculty Fellowship research grant DST/INSPIRE/04/2021/002620 (DST, Govt.~of India), and IIT Gandhinagar Internal Project: IP/IITGN/MATH/PNC/2223/25.